Why Dance Matters: Politics, Race, Class

 World Dance Cultures

-Patricia Beaman--a Baroque, Neo-Baroque, and contemporary dancer--is on the faculties of NYU’s Tisch Open Arts and Wesleyan University.
-As a member of the New York Baroque Dance Company, she has toured throughout the United States, Latin America, and Europe, and has appeared as a guest artist with numerous early music ensembles.
-Ms. Beaman has choreographed for French historical plays such as Molière’s Le Bourgeois gentilhomme, as well as Italian Commedia dell’arte productions.
-Her Neo-Baroque works include Goddess, Siren, Monster; Women of Myth, Unleashed; The Narcoleptic Countess; and The Seven Deadly Sins.
-Receiving a Mellon grant to reconstruct choreographer Yvonne Rainer’s Trio A and Chair/Pillow inspired her research in juxtaposing formulaic similarities between 18th century French theatrical dances and analytic Postmodern dance of the 1960s.
-She was a Resident Fellow in 2017 at NYU’s Center for Ballet and the Arts, and is the author of World Dance Cultures: from Ritual to Spectacle.
+Patricia Beaman is on the faculties of Wesleyan University and NYU.
+As a longtime member of the New York Baroque Dance Company, she toured the United States, Latin America, and Europe, performing in numerous opera-ballets with the company, and has been a guest artist with numerous early music ensembles.
+Ms. Beaman has choreographed for French and English historical plays, as well as for Italian commedia dell’arte.
+Embarking on a Neo-Baroque staging of the passacailles of Venus, Armide, and Scylla by reconstructing theatrical dances from 18th century notation, she performed her triptych, Goddess, Siren, Monster at Wesleyan, in NYC, Toronto, and Avignon, France.
+Other Neo-Baroque works include The Narcoleptic Countess, Medea, and The Seven Deadly Sins.
+Ms. Beaman has also performed, choreographed, and taught contemporary dance and ballet in the United States and Europe.
+She received a Mellon grant to reconstruct Yvonne Rainer’s Trio A and Chair/Pillow, which inspired her research in juxtaposing formulaic similarities between 18th century French theatrical dances and analytic Postmodern dance of the 1960s.
+Her dance articles have appeared in Dance Research Journal, The NY State Encyclopedia of the Arts, The Book of Knowledge, and Dance Chronicle.
+She is the author of World Dance Cultures: from Ritual to Spectacle (Routledge Press, 2017).